krahets/hello-algo/README.md

 - [Content Correction](https://www.hello-algo.com/chapter_appendix/contribution/): Please help us correct or point out mistakes in the comments section such as grammatical errors, missing content, ambiguities, invalid links, or code bugs.
 - [Code Transpilation](https://github.com/krahets/hello-algo/issues/15): We look forward to your contributions in various programming languages.
 We currently support 12 languages including Python, Java, C++, Go, and JavaScript.
 - [Chinese-to-English](https://github.com/krahets/hello-algo/tree/en): We would love to invite you to join our translation team.
-The members are mainly from computer science related fields, English majors, and native English speakers.
+The members are mainly from computer-science-related fields, English majors, and native English speakers.

 We welcome your valuable suggestions and feedback.
 If you have any questions, please submit Issues or reach out via WeChat: `krahets-jyd`.

-We would like to dedicate our thank to all the contributors of this book.
+We would like to dedicate our thanks to all the contributors of this book.
 It is their selfless dedication that has made this book better.
 They are:

 <p align="left">
     <a href="https://github.com/krahets/hello-algo/graphs/contributors">